This post may contain affiliate links. Please read our disclosure policy.

 A quick, simple DIY (with four methods) for how to grind flaxseed for flaxseed meal, which can be used to boost the nutritional value of meals and for gluten-free & vegan baking!

 Flaxseed (also called linseed) is a superfood worthy of being added to your diet daily.
 However, research shows that consuming the whole seeds doesn’t allow us to unlock the nutrients of the seeds as we cannot digest them properly.
-Therefore, this post is going to take you through the health benefits, how to grind flaxseed, how to store the flaxseed meal as well as a variety of recipe and usage suggestions.
+Therefore, this post is going to take you through how to grind flaxseed, how to store the flaxseed meal as well as a variety of recipe and usage suggestions.

 Flaxseed is available in multiple forms – as whole seeds, flaxseed meal, oil, capsules, etc. There are also two types of flaxseed; golden and brown.
 Their nutritional profiles are relatively similar, although the brown seeds contain higher levels of ALA and have a slightly more neutral taste.
 They will affect the color of the dish you’re adding them to in different ways, too.